 - LGBTQ parents

-These are the requirements you must satisfy in order to qualify for adopting a child in FL.
+These are the requirements you must satisfy to qualify for adopting a child in FL.
 If you are researching Florida’s requirements for adopting a child because you have questions like, “How old do you have to be to adopt?” or “Do you have to be married to adopt?” know that Florida has no stipulations for either.
 There is no age nor marriage requirement.
 Same-sex couples are also able to adopt, so if you’re an LGBTQ couple in Florida, adoption could be a great way for you to grow your family.
 Additionally, the laws regarding adopting a child in FL specify that a person may not be prohibited from adopting solely because of a physical disability unless it is determined that the disability renders the person incapable of being an effective parent.
 These requirements are very similar to requirements in most states.

-In addition, all families seeking to adopt, either through a private agency, an attorney, or foster care must complete a home study.
+Also, all families seeking to adopt, either through a private agency, an attorney, or foster care must complete a home study.
 In Florida, during the home study, all members of the household will be interviewed, including children.
 The home study is an area that many new prospective adoptive parents have a great deal of anxiety about.
 They worry that having a home that looks like anything other than the picture of perfection is going to disqualify them from adopting, but this isn’t the case at all.
 The home study’s purpose is to make sure your home is safe for any child that might reside there and also help the social worker get to know you and your family better.
 The social worker is on your side and is an ally in this process.
 She or he is not looking to disqualify people for having a little bit of dust on their mantle.
 In fact, he or she can be a great source of support throughout the process by working with your family to help you with questions.
 Generally, you will have a social worker who completes the home study and your post-placement visits if you are adopting a child in FL.
 So, it’s important to cultivate that relationship—you’ll be spending a fair amount of time together!

 Another important relationship to cultivate is with your adoption professional, whether that be an agency or an attorney.
 Finding the right adoption professional to work with can increase your chances of having a positive adoption experience, and choosing the wrong professional can make what should be a joyous process into a headache.
 Here are five important steps to help you choose the right one.

 Do your research.
 A good place to start looking at your options is online, but be discerning about what information you take as truth.
 An adoption professional’s website should give you all the information you need about who they are, what services they provide, and how to contact them.
 When you contact them, evaluate them as you would any other professional you plan to pay for: Did they answer the phone?
 Did they call you back right away?
 Were they friendly?
 Did they offer you more information right away?
-If they can’t return your phone call in a timely manner, you might not want to get involved as you’d possibly be looking at a repeated pattern of poor communication.
+If they can’t return your phone call promptly, you might not want to get involved as you’d possibly be looking at a repeated pattern of poor communication.

 Prepare yourself for your adoption interviews.
 Some adoption professionals may ask personal questions about your education, your finances, career, health, lifestyle, personal history, and religion.
 You may not feel comfortable disclosing so much information, but remember it is part of the adoption process.
 The better you know yourself, and what your values are, the easier it will be to find the right adoption professional.
-For example, if you are not a Christian, there is no point in contacting agencies who only work with Christian families.
+For example, if you are not a Christian, there is no point in contacting agencies that only work with Christian families.
 You don’t have to pretend to be something you’re not: whatever your unique family dynamic is, you will be able to find an adoption professional who understands your needs if you are forthright from the beginning.
 In a similar vein, just because you have friends or family who used a specific professional and had a good experience with them, that does not necessarily mean they are the right fit for your needs.
 Cousin Jim and his wife Sally, no matter how alike you think you may be, are a different family than yours.
 Think of these adoption agencies as auditioning for the role of your adoption provider.
 Do you want the one who is “mostly right” for the role?
 Or the one who nails it?
 This might mean using an agency you’ve not previously had any indirect experience with.

 Ask questions and take notes.
 If you weren’t organized in school, now is the time to get organized.
 Have a folder, either physical or electronic, that is dedicated to your adoption paperwork and can hold any notes you take when you talk to an adoption professional.
 As a self-proclaimed giant nerd, this was an area of the adoption process where I felt very comfortable.
 I had a very organized binder solely for the home study with tabs for different paperwork.
 I also had an excel spreadsheet that I used to keep track of my notes of the agencies I was talking to, which made it very easy to have a visual of who I felt might be a good fit for us.